British court upholds Privinvest appeal in case over $2 billion Mozambique debt scandal

 "Privinvest continues to reject the Republic's meritless claims," he added.
 Privinvest argues it delivered on all of its obligations under the contracts - though Mozambique failed to make use of boats and other assets it provided - and any payments it made were legal under Mozambique law.

-(Reporting by Emma Rumney; Editing by Kirsten Donovan)
+(Reporting by Emma Rumney; Editing by Kirsten Donovan and Marguerita Choy)